dotsquares-support/craft_wp/README.md

 ## Configuring Whatsapp

-- Go to Settings>Plugins-> Whatsapp  Enable Plugi and enter your business whatsapp number with country code set other sttings accordingly now you are good to go.
+- Go to Settings>Plugins-> Whatsapp  Enable Plugin and enter your business whatsapp number with country code set other sttings accordingly now you are good to go.

+## Whatsapp
-## Facebook Feed Roadmap
+Roadmap

 Some things to do, and ideas for potential features: